qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 ## intent:need_desktop
 - hi i would like to have a desktop application
 - when will a desktop version be released?
+- Do you plan to develop the desktop version of the software？
+- Is the desktop version on the agenda
+- Supports desktop usage

 ## intent:never_received_package
 - never received